kingluo/kingluo/README.md

 - ⚡ Fun fact **I like watching David Lynch and Quentin Tarantino movies.**

 I think experience is not the most important asset, but the ability to learn and innovate.
 My career is very long, and I am faced with a lot of knowledge.
 If I just learn and memorize knowledge, I cannot maintain my professional advantage.
 When I encounter a problem to overcome but have no clue, I like to go back to the essence of the matter to rethink, jump out of the existing framework, and escape the shackles of experience.
-Facts have proved that this has helped me achieve success again and again. success.
+Facts have proved that this has helped me achieve success again and again.

 **Reflection is the biggest difference between humans and animals.**